-Labour Day is an annual holiday in many parts of the world to celebrate the achievements of workers and has its origins in the labour union movement, specifically the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.
-For many countries, Labour Day is synonymous with, or linked with, International Workers' Day, which occurs on 1 May.
-For other countries, Labour Day is celebrated on a different date, often one with special significance for the labour movement in that country.
+May 1st the Labour Day is a day of special significance in the lives of working class.
+Our members are aware that many parts of the world observe it as an annual holiday to celebrate the achievements of workers and has its origins in the labour union movement, specifically the eighthour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.
+Some of the nations celebrate the Labour Day on different dates, often coinciding with special significance for the labour movement in that country.
+The senior comrades of ours are well aware of the history of this date.
+We wish to apprise our younger generation about the background, long drawn struggle and sacrifices made by millions of people for getting the due justice and recognition of contribution by the labour class to the world.

 In the late nineteenth century, the working class was in constant struggle to gain the 8-hour work day.
-As early as the 1860's, working people agitated to shorten the workday without a cut in pay, but it wasn't until the late 1880's that organized Labour was able to garner enough strength to declare the 8-hour workday.
+As early as the 1860s, working people agitated to shorten the workday without a cut in pay, but it was not until the late 1880s that organized Labour was able to garner enough strength to declare the 8-hour workday.
 At its national convention in Chicago, held in 1884, the Federation of Organized Trades and Labour Unions (which later became the American Federation of LABOUR), proclaimed that "eight hours shall constitute a legal day's Labour from and after May 1, 1886."
-This proclamation was without consent of employers, yet demanded by many of the working class.